sumgup/MySecondLife/_posts/2019-12-10-DesignThinkingPrototype.md

 ## Next Steps

-Now I need to test Storyboard and Prototype on my users with whom I did Empathy exercise and record feedback for it.
+Now I need to test Storyboard and Prototype with my users with whom I did Empathy exercise and record feedback for it.